OsaPL/Versus-Brawl/notes.md

 [h1]0.8:[/h1]
 You can now play without friends!
 This only sounds slightly sad.
-Now anyone who wants to, can try this mod.
+Now anyone can try this mayhem.
-With this update also comes ability to customize the games.
+With this update also comes ability to customize the games to the way you like it, no judging, I promise.

+Also, Arena mode...
+What?
+Are you not entertained?

 [b]Added npc support![/b]
 - The support vary on a per map basis, since some layouts are more friendly for them to navigate